The Weebit ReRAM Advantage

 Tolerance to Environmental Conditions

 Radiation tolerance is an important consideration in numerous medical, industrial and aerospace applications.
 Flash has limited radiation tolerance, so it requires redundancy or shielding when used in these applications, leading to added cost.
-Weebit ReRAM can withstand up to 350x more radiation than flash.
+Weebit ReRAM cells can withstand up to 350x more radiation than flash.

 Immunity to electromagnetic fields is another important consideration for many similar applications.
 MRAM has, by definition (being magnetic memory), limited tolerance to electromagnetic fields.
 ReRAM cells, unlike other emerging memory technologies, are immune to electromagnetic fields.
 Weebit ReRAM is also thermally stable and operates consistently at a broad range of temperatures.